The Best Sandbag

 On the other hand, if your goal is endurance training, you should aim to fatigue your muscles between 20-30 reps.

-The beauty of sandbags is you can do exercises that use multiple muscle groups at the same time, allowing you to train efficiently and getting faster results.
+The beauty about sandbags is you can do exercises that use multiple muscle groups at the same time, allowing you to train efficiently.

-- There are so many moves you can do with a sandbag.
+There are so many moves you can do with the sandbag.
 Below is a video to get you started on a circuit.

 - Acute Cardiorespiratory and Metabolic Effects of a Sandbag Resistance Protocol – PubMed